 When making new purchasing decisions, choose products that prioritize simplicity.
-Intuitive file sharing tools that do not require significant overhead will help eliminate the risks created by employees defaulting to email.
-Organizations should examine solutions that offer streamlined, yet secure integrations with their enterprise email system, ensuring employees can send sensitive materials, attachments and large files securely.
+Intuitive file-sharing tools that do not require significant overhead will help eliminate the risks created by employees defaulting to email.
+Organizations should examine solutions that offer streamlined, yet secure integrations with their enterprise email system, ensuring employees can send sensitive materials, attachments, and large files securely.

 Biscom Cloud SFT

-Biscom’s secure cloud file sharing and email solution provides businesses with a way to send documents, large files, and email messages as easily as email but with embedded encryption and activity reports that enable you to meet your security and compliance requirements.
+Biscom’s secure cloud file sharing and email solution provides businesses with a way to send documents, large files, and email messages as easily as an email but with embedded encryption and activity reports that enable you to meet your security and compliance requirements.

 SFT Outlook Add-In

 The SFT Outlook add-in is a lightweight plugin that provides access to a secure email and file transfer solution from your Microsoft Outlook client.
-The SFT add-in integrates with the Outlook ribbon, providing a Secure Message button which can be used to manually send secure attachments.
+The SFT add-in integrates with the Outlook ribbon, providing a Secure Message button that can be used to manually send secure attachments.